 The fortress makes you feel like a kid again as you can explore everywhere at your own leisure.
 Another bonus is that only 15,000 people visit it a year, so there shouldn’t be too many people or any queues.

 There are also a number of museums dotted throughout the fortress where you can learn about its history.
 There also seems to be a Game of Thrones museum being set up too.

 Entrance to Klis Fortress costs €8, but you’ll also need a taxi to get there.

 The easiest way to get up to the fortress is to get an Uber.
 It will cost around €13 each way and takes around 30-minutes.

 There’s also a local bus that runs from Split to the town of Klis every hour or so.
 This takes slightly longer than a taxi, but is a cheaper option.

 #5 Climb the Bell Tower for amazing views of Split

 Split’s iconic bell tower is attached to the Cathedral of St. Dominus.

-The cathedral was first built in 305 AD as the Mausoleum of the Emperor Diocletian, and was later converted to a Catholic cathedral.
+The cathedral was first built in 305 AD as the Mausoleum of the Emperor Diocletian and was later converted into a Catholic cathedral.